ibm-cloud-docs/sell/software-versions.md

 To complete the validation process, see [Configure the product details](/docs/sell?topic=sell-sw-validate#sw-validate-cfg-deploy).

-## Adding a version of a virtual server image with Terraform
+## Add a version of a virtual server image with Terraform
 {: #add-version-vsi}

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **My products**.